 |Secretary of State

-The “Top-Two Candidates Open Primary Act” requires that only the two candidates for Voter-Nominated Office who receive the highest and second-highest numbers of votes cast at the primary shall appear on the ballot as candidates at the ensuing General Election.
+The Top Two Candidates Open Primary Act requires that only the two candidates for Voter-Nominated Offices who receive the highest and second-highest number of votes cast at the primary election shall appear on the ballot as candidates at the ensuing general election.

-Non-Partisan Offices include the Superintendent of Public Instruction as well as judicial, county, city, school, and special district offices.
-Voters can vote for any candidate.
-A candidate's political party preference is not listed on the ballot.
-In majority vote contests, candidates that receive a majority of the votes (more than 50%) in the Primary win outright.
-Otherwise, the top two candidates who receive the most votes in the Primary move on to the General Election.
+Nonpartisan Offices include the Superintendent of Public Instruction as well as Judicial Offices, County Offices, City of San Jose, and San Benito County Board of Education.
+A candidate's political party preference is not listed on the ballot and voters can vote for any candidate.
+In majority vote contests (at least 50% +1), candidates that receive a majority of the votes in the primary win outright.
+Otherwise, the top two candidates who receive the most votes in the primary move on to the general election.